Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Semiclassical limit of the thermodynamic Bethe equations CB

 where $g(\theta) d\theta$ is either $dP_s$ or $E_s(\theta)d\theta$ in the $P>0,\ E<0$ quadrant of the spectrum.
 Other quadrants are obtained by reflections.
 Solutions inside the interval, with at most integrable singularities at the endpoints, are given by

 with a real constant $C$ yet to be determined.

 We begin with the energy $E_s$.
 Since the energy must remain finite, we set $C=0$.
-Furthermore, because the kink branch possesses a zero mode, the spectrum must touch $E=0$.
+Furthermore, because the kink band (the central band ) is formed by hybridized fermionic zero modes localized on kinks, the spectrum is symmetric with respect to $E=0$.
 That fixes the additive constant.
-Hence, the negative part of the kink spectrum reads
+Hence, the kink's energy vs rapidity reads